quinlanW/dbMisLoc/README.md

 ### Start backend

 Enter the `server` directory in another command line program.
-In order to start the backend, the user needs a file to configure the MySQL database information, namely **connect.json**.
+In order to start the backend, the users need to modify the configuration file under 'server/config' path to configure MySQL database information, namely **connect.json**.
 Then execute the command `nodemon . /bin/www` or `npm run start`.

 ### start web server